Lake Athabasca

+The lake is fed by the Athabasca River and other rivers, and its water flows northward via the Slave River to the Mackenzie River system, eventually reaching the Arctic Ocean.

+Toponymy

-The name in the Dene language originally referred only to the large delta formed by the confluence of the Athabasca River at the southwest corner of the lake.
+The name in the Woods Cree language originally referred only to the Peace–Athabasca Delta formed by the confluence of the Peace and Athabasca rivers at the southwest corner of the lake.
 Prior to 1789, Sir Alexander Mackenzie explored the lake.
-In 1791, Philip Turnor, cartographer for the Hudson’s Bay Company, wrote in his journal, "low swampy ground on the South side with a few willows growing upon it, from which the Lake in general takes its name Athapison in the Southern Cree tongue which signifies open country such as lakes with willows and grass growing about them".
+In 1791, Philip Turnor, cartographer for the Hudson's Bay Company, wrote in his journal, "low swampy ground on the South side with a few willows growing upon it, from which the Lake in general takes its name Athapison in the Southern Cree tongue which signifies open country such as lakes with willows and grass growing about them".
 Peter Fidler originally recorded the name for the river in 1790 as the Great Arabuska.
 By 1801, the name had gained a closer spelling to the current name—Athapaskow Lake.
 By 1820, George Simpson referred to both the lake and the river as "Athabasca".